ramoya13/Javascript/JavaScript Fundamentals.md

 A group of references and values combined  with operators wich result in a value is an **expression** */

 ## Logical Operators

+  && (Logical AND)
+  >if both the opeands are non zero then the condition becomes true

+  ||(Logical OR)
+  >if any of the operands are non zero then the condition becomes true

+  !(Logical NOT)
+  >Reverse the logical state of the operand i.e if a condition is true the logical not makes t false

 ## Variables